FelisDiligens/joplin-plugin-multimd-table-tools/README.md

 All of these actions can also be performed from the menu (e.g. Tools → Table tools → Row → Insert below).

 ## 🐛 Known issues

-The following issues seem to correlate with lower-end hardware:

 ### Broken dialogs